If frying isn’t really your thing, a bottle of canola oil usually sits in your cupboard in the kitchen for a long time.

 How Long Does Canola Oil Last

-Similarly to pretty much all oils, like peanut oil or sesame oil, rapeseed oil comes with a best-by on the label.
-That date is a rough estimate of how long the oil will retain freshness.
 Of course, the way you store the oil affects how well it keeps its quality.
 So if you keep it in the open, exposed to sunlight, it can easily go rancid before that date.
 That also works the other way around.
-If you store it properly, it should last at least a few months past the date on the label in good quality.
+The better you care for it, the longer it should last in good quality past the date on the label.

 |Canola oil (unopened)||Best by + 6 – 12 months|